-Spanish company Boreal has been making high-performance footwear since 1975.
+The Spanish company Boreal has been making high-performance footwear since 1975.
 During those 45 years, the company has brought some game-changing shoes to the market that have helped climbers push the limits.
-Boreal is known for a number of trailblazing models and the 2018 Dharma is the latest in its line up of show-stopping climbing shoes.
+Boreal is known for a number of trailblazing models and the 2018 Dharma is one of the latest in its lineup of show-stopping climbing shoes.

 Boreal has three categories of climbing footwear: Comfort, Intermediate, and Performance, with the Dharma firmly placed in the latter group.
 They claim that the Dharma “is perfect for sport climbing, bouldering routes, training, and indoor”.
 For the most part, I have found this to be true, the shoe provides great sensitivity and support on any kind of climb.

-In my opinion, the Dharma’s performance is a serious rival for the big name bouldering shoes.
-And because you can purchase this shoe for a lot cheaper, it makes the the Dharma even more attractive.
+In my opinion, the Dharma’s performance is a serious rival for the big-name bouldering shoes.
+And because you can purchase this shoe for a lot cheaper, it makes the Dharma even more attractive.
 These shoes feel at home on steep overhang rock, as you would expect.
 But surprisingly, these are also great for edging, a rare feature in bouldering shoes.

-I fell in love with the Dharma thanks to the perfect fit and comfort that this shoe offer.
-Everything about those shoes is great – except for its rubber.
+I fell in love with the Dharma thanks to the perfect fit and comfort that this shoe offers.
+Everything about those shoes is great – except for their rubber.
 Don’t get me wrong it’s completely awful.
-It is fairly stiff for a bouldering shoe, and although it has a decent friction, you are probably better with some Vibram XS Grip.
+It is fairly stiff for a bouldering shoe, and although it has decent friction, you are probably better with some Vibram XS Grip.

-The wrap-rand system helps keeps your heel secure and really makes technical heel hook feel solid.
-It doesn’t matter if it’s a rounded pocket, mantling out of the boulder or even smearing on slopy volumes.
+The wrap-rand system helps keeps your heel secure and really makes technical heel hooks feel solid.
+It doesn’t matter if it’s a rounded pocket, mantling out of the boulder, or even smearing on slopy volumes.
 The heel strikes a great balance been stiffness and sensitivity.

 Once you put them on, there is no chance that your foot will slip out, you will always have the feeling that the shoe is well secured.

-Boreal helped revolutionise the sticky rubber game in 1979 with the release of the Firé shoe, so it seems ironic that this is one of the biggest weaknesses of the Dharma.
+Boreal helped revolutionize the sticky rubber game in 1979 with the release of the Firé shoe, so it seems ironic that this is one of the biggest weaknesses of the Dharma.
 The shoe uses Zenith Pro rubber, which varies in thickness between 4 – 4.5mm depending on the shoe size.
-This is also combined with anti-deformation midsole which ensures that the downtunred shape will remain throughout the shoes life.
+This is also combined with an anti-deformation midsole which ensures that the downturned shape will remain throughout the shoe’s life.
 After half a year of hard use, I am happy to report that the Dharma’s have retained their aggressive shape very well.

-However, in my opinion, if you want to buy a high performance and asymmetric shoe, they should be well fitted.
-Due to a large amount of rubber surrounding toe box and synthetic materials, the Dharma won’t stretch much.
-It will however, adjust to the foot shape after a few climbs on your project.
+However, in my opinion, if you want to buy high-performance and asymmetric shoes, they should be well-fitted.
+Due to a large amount of rubber surrounding the toe box and synthetic materials, the Dharma won’t stretch much.
+It will, however, adjust to the foot shape after a few climbs on your project.
 I have been climbing in the Dharma for a few months and so far they have kept their shape and had less than half a size stretch.

-Boreal uses a three strap Velcro closure system.
-In the middle, there is also an elastic band that keeps shoe constantly closed.
+Boreal uses a three-strap Velcro closure system.
+In the middle, there is also an elastic band that keeps the shoe constantly closed.
 Honestly, even if the shoe had no straps, it would stick to your foot anyway because of its perfect shape.
-As I mentioned before, it is a comfortable shoe but it is designed only for single pitch sport climbing or bouldering.
+As I mentioned before, it is a comfortable shoe but it is designed only for single-pitch sport climbing or bouldering.
 If you want to try walking all day without taking them off, it probably won’t end well.

 Boreal did not disappoint me with its new shoe design, it is an extremely high-performance shoe, ideally for hard sport climbing, bouldering, and pushing your limits to the max.